 Simply because two phenotypes or character states appear identical does not mean they share a common ancestor.
-One way to determine relatedness is to perform phylogenetic analysis of variation in a homologous gene or stretch of DNA sequence.
-Given that two species had a common ancestor, you can determine the number of changes to each species' DNA relative to the common ancestor.
-In practice, this can be done using parsimony (as for morphological characters) or statistical methods that incorporate a model of sequence evolution to infer the tree that minimizes the amount of evolution or best fits the data.
+One way to determine relatedness is to perform molecular analysis of a specific region of genetic code.
+Given that two species had a common ancestor, you can determine the number of changes to each species' genetic code relative to the common ancestor.